-Q. We’re a family of four with an income of $47,000 a year.
-What kinds of subsidies are available to help us purchase insurance through the exchanges?
+We're a family of four with an income of $50,000 a year.
+What kinds of subsidies are available to help us purchase health insurance through the exchanges?

-A. The government offers two types of subsidies for people who buy their own insurance in the state’s marketplaces (a.k.a. health insurance exchanges).
+There are two types of subsidies for people who buy their own insurance in the state’s marketplaces (a.k.a. health insurance exchanges).
 Based on your income and family size, you would be eligible for both of them — and premiums subsidies are larger than they used to be, thanks to the American Rescue Plan.
 And your children will be eligible for the Children’s Health Insurance Program (CHIP) or Medicaid.